ansible/instruqt/tracks/getting-started-servicenow-automation/01-incident-creation/assignment.md

 You should see a new Incident has been created!
 To verify this was done by you, access your newly created incident using the bullet and screenshot above.
 Your unique username for this environment should be shown in the Incident description.
 The incident number should also match the incident number displayed in the job execution output within Automation Controller.

 Move onto the next section by selecting the green "Next" button below.

+🐛 Encountered an issue?
+====
+If you have encountered an issue or have noticed something not quite right, please [open an issue](https://github.com/ansible/instruqt/issues/new?labels=getting-started-servicenow-automation&title=New+servicenow+issue:+incident-creation&assignees=cloin).